About

 Click here for my Instagram

-Julie Buck is a Brooklyn based filmmaker, photographer and collagist.
+Julie Buck is a Brooklyn based filmmaker, photographer and film producer.
 Her found footage exhibition, Girls on Film (with Karin Rywkind Segal), was exhibited at the Courthouse Gallery at the Anthology Film Archive in NYC, the Sert Gallery at Harvard University in Cambridge, MA and the Center for Contemporary Art in Tel Aviv.
 Girls on Film was listed as a must see show by TimeOut New York, the Boston Globe and the New York Times.
 Her solo photography and experimental films have been exhibited internationally and in galleries across the US.

 Buck previously worked as the head archivist at the Harvard Film Archive.